 Human understanding of the real world, the work of science, inevitably relies on language.
 But words, unlike things, are symbols that can quickly expand their definitions to accommodate new ideas, joining in links of association not unlike molecular bonds.
 Seen that way, language becomes that elastic barrier between the sphere of human understanding and the hard facts of the phenomenal world.
 As such, this metaphysical bubble may be the biggest bubble of them all.

-(Title Image at Top of Article: Daniel Arapova/wikicommons)
+(Title Image: Daniel Arapova/wikicommons)